maniishbhusal/java-and-dsa/README.md

 - **Day 3**: Basic Pattern Printing, Functions and Function Overloading.
 Solved different problems related to it.
 - **Day 4**: Solved problems related to Binary to Decimal and Decimal to Binary conversion, generated prime numbers within a specified range, and checked for palindrome numbers.
 - **Day 5**: Solved different advanced pattern problems such as ZeroOne Triangle, Butterfly Pattern, Hollow Rhombus & Rectangle Pattern, Diamond Pattern and Floyd's Triangle Pattern
+- **Dat 6**: Solved Number Pyramid and Palindromic Pattern With Numbers Question.

 Happy coding! 🌟